FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 LT-Rec command
 ++++++++++++++++

-Click the "LT-Rec" icon to enter the LT-Rec command editing interface
+Click the "LT-Rec" icon to enter the LT-Rec command editing interface.

 This command realizes the function of taking out the starting point and end point of laser tracking recording, so that the robot can automatically move to the starting point position, which is suitable for the occasion where the movement starts from the outside of the workpiece and laser tracking recording is performed.
 At the same time, the host computer can obtain the information of the starting point and end point in the recorded data. for follow-up exercise.